expo/expo/docs/pages/versions/unversioned/distribution/publishing-websites.md

 </VirtualHost>
 ```

-You have to change `your-email@address.tld`, `domain-for-the-app` and `/path/to/web-build/` according to your setup.
+You have to change `ip-server`, `your-email@address.tld`, `domain-for-the-app` and `/path/to/web-build/` according to your setup.

-3. Provide the `web-build/` repository to the server.

-You have to copy the `web-build/` repository to `/path/to/web-build/` on the server (or deploy the repository if your have CI).
+- `ip-server`: IP used by the server to receive requests from the clients
+- `your-email@address.tld`: e-mail address shown to the client if a server error occurs
+- `domain-for-the-app`: domain where the files are served to the client.
+When users go to `http://domain-for-the-app` with a browser, the app will be loaded.
+- `/path/to/web-build/`: path where the web-build/ directory is

 4. Enable the new virtualhost: